|

 centers.
 In order for Spotify to confirm and pay for a listen,

-the track needs to play for least 30 seconds, otherwise Spotify
+the track needs to play for at least 30 seconds; otherwise Spotify

-won't consider it as a valid stream.
+won't consider it a valid stream.
 So scammers set their bots

-to stream a track for a particular time-length, for instance, 35 seconds.
+to stream a track for a particular duration, for instance, 35 seconds.
 But

 even if they spoof IP addresses and stream a song for more than